HumanSignal/labelImg/README.md

 # LabelImg

 LabelImg is a graphical image annotation tool.
-The source mainly comes from [labelme](labelme.csail.mit.edu).

 It is written in Python and uses Qt for its graphical interface.